Zabooby/mpv-config/README.md

 Just my personal config files for use in [mpv](https://mpv.io/), a free (as in freedom and free beer), open-source, and cross-platform media player, aiming to get the highest quality and best viewing experience.
 Contains custom key bindings, a GUI menu, tuned profiles (for upscaling, downscaling and anime), multiple scripts & filters serving different functions and various shaders & scalers for animated and live action media (all specified below) suitable for both high and low end computers (with some tweaks).
 Note there will be a few files in the [script-opts](https://github.com/Zabooby/mpv-config/tree/main/portable_config/script-opts) folder, where you will have to change file paths to point to where the files exist on your pc (detailed in File Structure section).

 ## Scripts and Shaders
-- [uosc](https://github.com/darsain/uosc) - Adds a minimalist customizable gui.
+- [uosc](https://github.com/darsain/uosc) - Adds a minimalist but highly customizable gui.
-- [cycle-denoise](https://gist.github.com/myfreeer/d744c445aa71c0eeb165ca39cf6c0511) - Cycle between lavfi's denoise filters.
 - [thumbfast](https://github.com/po5/thumbfast) - High-performance on-the-fly thumbnailer for mpv.
-- [recent-menu](https://github.com/natural-harmonia-gropius/recent-menu) - Recently played menu for mpv integrated with uosc.
+- [recent-menu](https://github.com/natural-harmonia-gropius/recent-menu) - Recently played menu for mpv, integrated with uosc menu.
+- [cycle-denoise](https://gist.github.com/myfreeer/d744c445aa71c0eeb165ca39cf6c0511) - Cycle between lavfi's denoise filters, triggered by toggle button.
 - [autodeint](https://github.com/mpv-player/mpv/blob/master/TOOLS/lua/autodeint.lua) - Automatically insert the appropriate deinterlacing filter based on a short section of the current video.
 - [autoload](https://github.com/mpv-player/mpv/blob/master/TOOLS/lua/autoload.lua) - Automatically load playlist entries before and after the currently playing file, by scanning the directory.
 - [sview](https://github.com/he2a/mpv-scripts/blob/main/scripts/sview.lua) - A simple script to show multiple shaders running, in a clean list.
 Triggered on shader activation or by toggle button.
 - [webtorrent-mpv-hook](https://github.com/mrxdst/webtorrent-mpv-hook) - Adds a hook that allows mpv to stream torrents.
+It provides an osd overlay to show info/progress.
+    - **Requires [node.js](https://nodejs.org/en/download/) to be installed**.
     - **This script needs to be setup manually, follow installation steps [here](https://github.com/mrxdst/webtorrent-mpv-hook#install)**.
     - **Point to the same location in the file structure section below for the webtorrent.js file.**
-    - **It provides a osd overlay to show info/progress.** **(Requires [node.js](https://nodejs.org/en/download/) to be installed)**.
 - - -
 - [SSimDownscaler, SSimSuperRes, KrigBilateral, Adaptive Sharpen](https://gist.github.com/igv)
-    - Adaptive Sharpen: Another sharpening shader.
+    - Adaptive Sharpen: A sharpening shader.
     - SSimDownscaler: Perceptually based downscaler.
     - KrigBilateral: Chroma scaler that uses luma information for high quality upscaling.
-    - SSimSuperRes: Make corrections to the image upscaled by mpv built-in scaler (removes ringing artifacts, restores original  sharpness, etc).
+    - SSimSuperRes: Make corrections to the image upscaled by mpv built-in scaler (removes ringing artifacts and restores original  sharpness).
 - [FidelityFX CAS](https://gist.github.com/agyild/bbb4e58298b2f86aa24da3032a0d2ee6) - Provides a mixed ability to sharpen and optionally scale an image.
 - [NVIDIA Image Sharpening](https://gist.github.com/agyild/7e8951915b2bf24526a9343d951db214) - An adaptive-directional sharpening algorithm shaders.
 - [FSRCNN](https://github.com/igv/FSRCNN-TensorFlow/releases) - Very resource intensive upscaler that uses a neural network to upscale very accurately.